reddit-flow/flow-ios/README.md

 Designed to be an alternative to the horrible *(official)* Reddit app.
 UI based mostly on Google's material design scheme.

+# Things to know
+All releases will be stored in their own branches.
+Nothing except screenshots and other non-essential itmes will be commited to the master branch.

 # Requirements
 * Mac/Macbook with Xcode installed
 * iOS development profile